rowak/nanoleaf-api/README.md

 # Nanoleaf Java Library
 This is an extensive synchronous and asynchronous Java library for the Nanoleaf RESTful API.
-The Aurora (Light Panels), Canvas, and Shapes devices are all supported, and all API features are (will be) supported.
+The Aurora (Light Panels), Canvas, and Shapes devices are all supported, and all API features are supported.

 This library is the successor to my old Aurora Java library.
 It has a significant number of improvements, including:
 - Nanoleaf Shapes and Canvas devices are supported